0

 1

 • Note that the Consolidated Tape Association rules mean that only certain trades contribute to OHLC but all trades contribute to Volume.
 For example, it's possible for only one block trade to have occurred during the day and some after-hours trades.
 None of these trades would affect OHLC but would affect volume.
 Repeating the prior close to the current day's OHLC values is known as padding.
-Jan 17, 2019 at 0:05
+Commented Jan 17, 2019 at 0:05

 You must log in to answer this question.